-Join Doug Rose for an in-depth discussion in this video Using clear language, part of Managing Project Communication.
+Join Doug Rose for an in-depth discussion in this video Using clear language, part of Project Management Foundations: Communication (2014).

 The famous author Steven King wrote…2000 words or 4 and a half pages every day.…He could finish a novel in 3 months.…You won't need that level of skill,…but the first step to writing clearly is…getting words on the page.…Some people effortlessly put words on a page,…they will sit in front of a…computer and write clear sentences.…But those people are rare,…they should be envied but not copied.…Most of us either write badly…or spend a lot of time rewriting.…A warning sign that you're writing badly…is that people don't understand what you're saying.…